lightpohl/podcast-dl/README.md

 - `podcast_title`: Title of the podcast feed.
 - `podcast_link`: `link` value provided for the podcast feed.
 Typically the homepage URL.

-## Executing process after downloading episode
+## Executing Process After Downloading Episode

 Option to execute command after downloading episode with `{}` being a placeholder for the downloaded episode and `{filenameBase}` for the filename without extension.